xzxuan16/RLinf-Docs/docs/README.md

-# RLInf Documentations
+# RLinf Documentations

-Welcome to the documentation for RLInf!
+Welcome to the documentation for RLinf!
 This README provides detailed instructions on how to generate the project documentation locally using Sphinx.
 It covers the entire process, from setting up your environment to building and viewing the documentation.
 Additionally, it includes information on cleaning the build directory and an introduction to Sphinx and reStructuredText (RST).

 ---